 I have a recurring dream that tends to wake me up out of a sound sleep.
 In the dream, I’m riding a bike on 14th Street, the street where I grew up.
 I’m about 10 or 11 years old, and flying down the road, going like a bat out of hell.

 There’s another kid on a bike in front of me, even faster.
 I can never catch him.
 He’s about the same age, pedaling furiously, like he’s trying to get away from me.
-The most specific details of the dream are the color of the sky – a deep, indigo blue, the kind you’d get just before a summer sunset – and the length of the ride.
+The more specific details of my dream are the color of the sky – a deep, indigo blue, the kind you’d get just before a summer sunset – and the length of the ride.

 You see, 14th Street is a side street just a few blocks long.
 In the dream, our two boy bike race goes on forever.
 The ride never stops.